 Deep compression onto a firm surface means uncomfortable pressure points on shoulders, hips, knees (for side sleepers), and heels (for back sleepers).
 That’s where the foam or latex layer takes over.
 The contouring ability of this comfort layer relieves pressure points as it floats you above the support layer.

 The beauty of hybrid mattresses is the marriage of great support with superior pressure relief.
 The support typically comes from the combination of an innerspring system topped with a memory foam or latex layer for comfort, but it can also include other material combinations.
+Hybrid mattresses are ideal for heavy weight people who need that extra support but don’t want to give up on the contouring cushion of a memory foam or latex comfort layer.

 The best mattress for heavy people is supportive of at least 300 pounds of body weight, sufficient thickness of at least 10 inches to accommodate deep compression, medium to medium-firm, breathable, and cooling.
+Keep an eye out for each of these factors when you’re shopping.

 Check the weight limit recommended by the manufacturer for any mattress you consider.
 Many bed-in-a-box manufacturers will warrant their mattresses to be supportive and durable for single sleepers weighing 300 pounds, but some go as high as 500 pounds.